maevecrossan/echoes-of-the-abyss/README.md

 ## **Introduction**

-'Echoes of the Abyss' is a terminal-based, narrative driven horror game.
+'Echoes of the Abyss' is a terminal-based, narrative-driven horror game.
 The game blends classic survival horror elements with the interactive storytelling of a choose-your-own-adventure, creating a suspenseful experience where every decision affects your fate.

 You play the part of an URBEX explorer and content creator who visits an abandoned research facility.
 The facility, once bustling with scientists and security personnel, is now eerily abandoned, its halls filled with the remnants of a hasty evacuation.
 The experiment was designed to study a mysterious and dangerous entity, but it broke free from containment, wreaking havoc on the facility.
 The few survivors sealed the creature in a containment room, but its intelligence and strength make it a constant threat.